antonsuba/la-todo/README.md

 - Delete task `DELETE /todo/{todo_id}/tasks/{task_id}`
 - Reposition task `POST /todo/{todo_id}/tasks/{task_id}`

+  Params:\
-  Params (at least one param should be provided):
+  At least one param should be provided.
+For inserting to the head or tail of the list omit `prev_id` or `next_id` respectively.
   - **prev_id**: ID of task before current task's new position
   - **next_id**: ID of task after current task's new position